 “You asked me to call you the moment I decided to go to Sagada.
 The moment has come.
 You still up for it?”

 Tonet’s response was a loud and happy “Of course.”

-After 5 years of wanting, it finally happened in December of 2010.
+After 5 years of wanting, it finally happened.

 When our friends found out about this trip to Sagada, they decided to join.
 After all, because the trip was scheduled on December 27-29, they already had filed a leave of absence from office.
 Before we knew it, we became a group of 10, composed of college friends and some colleagues.

 Planning a Trip to Sagada

 Since my friends and I wanted to visit Sagada during the Christmas break, between Christmas and New Year, we knew we would be in for a difficult planning stage.
 December is considered a peak season in Sagada so finding accommodations can be a lot less easy within this period.
 Why did we choose to go in December?
 Because we wanted to feel the cold and we wanted to join the annual Bonfire Fest, which happens usually on December 27 or 28.
 Here are the things we had to settle prior to our trip:

 1. Transportation.
 You can reach Sagada on public transportation via any of the following routes.